 The 7.272 Ragchew Net is a group of FCC-licensed amateur radio operators who meet on 7.272 MHz, seven days a week, to exchange information and enjoy the fellowship of amateur radio.
-Net times are from 9:00 am to 12:00 noon (U.S. Eastern time) on Monday-Friday, and 8:15 am to 12:00 noon on Saturday and Sunday.
+Net times are currently from 9:00 am to 12:00 noon (U.S. Eastern time) every day, 365 days a year!

 Our mission is to provide amateur radio operators with a friendly atmosphere in an “all operators welcome” HF net.
 We have:

 • No rules, other than common courtesy

 Becoming a member is simple: just check in once to become a member for life!

 At the top of every hour on our net, we rotate a different Net Control Station (NCS) into place to act as the “master of ceremonies.”
 Our NCSs are located all over the eastern half of North America.
 We encourage you to check in with each one, even if you’ve already checked in during a previous hour.
 That’s what a ragchew net is for!